barnjamin/vex/storage.md

 Lists are stored immediately adjacent in 4k boxes.
 The boxes _may_ have slack space at the end.

+!!
+Note:

+    We're essentially trying to manage pages of memory, termed boxes and efficiently allocate new boxes/coalesce adjacent boxes

 ## Layout

 ```